Marsupial: Reproductive system

-Marsupials' reproductive systems differ markedly from those of placentals.
+Marsupial reproductive systems differ markedly from those of placentals.
 During embryonic development, a choriovitelline placenta forms in all marsupials.
 In bandicoots, an additional chorioallantoic placenta forms, although it lacks the chorionic villi found in eutherian placentas.

 Both sexes possess a cloaca, although modified by connecting to a urogenital sac and having a separate anal region in most species.
 The bladder of marsupials functions as a site to concentrate urine and empties into the common urogenital sinus in both females and males.